home-assistant/home-assistant.io/source/_docs/frontend/icons.markdown

 </div>

-### MaterialDesignIcons.com
+### Material Design Icons on the Pictogrammers Website

-The last way to browse through available icons is on the official website, [MaterialDesignIcons.com](https://materialdesignicons.com).
+The last way to browse through available icons is by viewing the library on the Pictogrammers website, [https://pictogrammers.com/library/mdi/](https://pictogrammers.com/library/mdi/).
+Select an icon you'd like to use, then click "Home Assistant" to see an example of its usage.

 <div class='note info'>

-  The official MDI website is updated in real-time as new icons are added.
-This means an icon you find there may not yet be released or available in Home Assistant (yet!) for several releases.
-You can check when an icon was added by viewing the [MDI history](https://materialdesignicons.com/history).
+  The Pictogrammers website will always show the latest release of the Material Design Icons library.
+However, you may find icons that may not yet be available in Home Assistant (yet!).
+Watch the Home Assistant release notes for announcements on upgrades of the Material Design Icons library.

 </div>

 ## Suggesting or Contributing New Icons

-Being open-source like Home Assistant, the Material Design Icons project is always accepting suggestions and contributions to expand the library.
+Being open-source like Home Assistant, the Material Design Icons library is always accepting suggestions and contributions to expand the library.

 <div class='note info'>

-  Before suggesting or creating a new icon, it is very important that you [search the current library](https://materialdesignicons.com) and [search all issues](https://github.com/Templarian/MaterialDesign/issues?q=is%3Aissue), open and closed, on their GitHub.
+  Before suggesting or creating a new icon, it is very important that you [search the current library](https://pictogrammers.com/library/mdi/) and [search all issues](https://github.com/Templarian/MaterialDesign/issues?q=is%3Aissue), open and closed, on their GitHub.
 Try searching with different terms that might mean the same thing. (e.g. "user", "person", "account")

 </div>